dbactual/thomaspaine-www/content/works/letters-on-the-bank.md

    reputation; and the suspicion will naturally spread, that where such methods are used something bad must be at the bottom.
-But if Mr. Smilie chose to make such an attack, why did he not do it in the first day's debate, I could then have answered him on the last day: but be reserved himself till just before the vote was taken, and when it could not be contradicted, for reasons too obvious to be mentioned.
+But if Mr. Smilie chose to make such an attack, why did he not do it in the first day's debate, I could then have answered him as I now do, the next day, of if he had made it on the second day, I could have answered him on the third, or if on the third I could have answered him on the last day: but be reserved himself till just before the vote was taken, and when it could not be contradicted, for reasons too obvious to be mentioned.